-The remainder of the gardens include a formal walled herbal display garden, a Lavender walk ( check our photo page), Thyme, Oregano and Lavender collections, a pergola which shades our medicinal herbs, a water garden, a Cottage garden,a Wildlife habitat garden, shrub borders with rogusa roses for long season bloom, a Japanese Meditation garden,a Tea Garden and a Gravel/ Mediterranean garden ( yes everything is planted in a substance we call "Dirty Rock").The picture below shows the Thyme walk which is in bloom and looks like a persian carpet.
-All the plants are xeric, which means they can survive with little or no additional watering ( of course that means after being established).
+The remainder of the gardens include a formal walled herbal display garden, a Lavender walk ( check our photo page), Thyme, Oregano and Lavender collections, a pergola which shades our medicinal herbs, a water garden, a Cottage garden, a Wildlife habitat garden, shrub borders with rugosa roses for long season bloom, a Japanese Meditation garden, a Tea Garden and a Gravel/ Mediterranean garden ( yes everything is planted in a substance we call "Dirty Rock").The picture below shows the Thyme walk which is in bloom and looks like a Persian carpet.
+All the plants are xeric, which means they can survive with little or no additional watering (of course that means after being established).

 The dry-bed through the woodland helps eliminate a water problem which occurs when we have thunderstorms.
 Along this temporary watercourse we have many primroses, ferns, columbines, sweet woodruff and Golden Alexander.
-The pines were in place and since shade is at a premium in the garden we decided to provide a shady habitat which was lacking in the garden.
+Although we have now lost a few of the shade producing pines we still have enough shade for our woodland area plants to thrive.

 The Bee balm will be a permanent fixture in the bed but we have new raised veggie beds so no more vegetables in this bed now- wait and see what we do next...
 This simple planter box is just the right height for wheelchairs and at less than 3' wide is accessible on all sides.
 The two legs of the raised planter contain herbs on one side and cutting perennials in the other.

 They say if you will build it they will come.